Medical expert of the article

 - signs of anaerobic infection of the abdominal cavity,

-- the impossibility of instantaneous elimination or reliable localization of the source of peritonitis,
+- the impossibility of immediate elimination or reliable localization of the source of peritonitis,

-- the state of the laparotomic wound, which does not allow to close the defect of the anterior abdominal wall,
+- the condition of the laparotomy wound that does not allow the defect of the anterior abdominal wall to be closed,

 Postoperative intra-abdominal complications of peritonitis and conditions requiring repeated surgical treatment.